tinyclub/linux-lab/README.md

     $ make b=malta boot G=1 LINUX=v2.6.36
     $ make b=vexpress-a9 boot G=1 LINUX=v4.6.7 // LINUX=v3.18.39 works too

-  Note: real graphic boot require LCD and keyboard drivers, the above boards work well, with linux v5.1, `raspi3` and `malta` has tty0 console but without keyboard input.
+  **Note**: real graphic boot require LCD and keyboard drivers, the above boards work well, with linux v5.1, `raspi3` and `malta` has tty0 console but without keyboard input.

   `vexpress-a9` and `virt` has no LCD support by default, but for the latest qemu, it is able to boot